Aristote Nsiala

-Aristote Nsiala (born 25 March 1992) is a Congolese professional footballer who plays as a centre back for Fleetwood Town.
+Aristote Nsiala (born 25 March 1992) is a Congolese professional footballer who plays as a centre back.
 He has also represented DR Congo at international level.

 After graduating from the youth academy of Everton in 2009, Nsiala spent time on loan at Macclesfield Town and Accrington Stanley, before joining Accrington Stanley permanently in May 2012.
 He was released by Accrington in January 2013.
 He joined Southport in January 2014, before joining Grimsby Town in June 2014.
-After winning the 2016 National League play-off Final he joined Hartlepool United, staying there for six months before a switch to Shrewsbury Town.
-Following defeat in the 2018 EFL League One play-off Final he signed for Ipswich.
+After winning the 2016 National League play-off final he joined Hartlepool United, staying there for six months before a switch to Shrewsbury Town.
+Following defeat in the 2018 EFL League One play-off final he signed for Ipswich Town.

 Early life

 Nsiala was born in Kinshasa in 1992, but moved to Paris with his mother and four siblings when he was three years old.
 He and his family moved again in 2002, to Liverpool.
 He began his football career playing for youth side Kingsley United in Toxteth, and was recruited by Everton's youth academy in 2007.